PathOnAI/LiteMultiAgent/hierarchical/README.md

 # README

+## 07/14
+* tools, same level, means not overlapping
+* RAG, and web search are not like this, since there is sequence? not found, then websearch

 ## 07/13
 * create a separate web search agent and wrap it in a function
   * just create a tool and pass to the llm [done]